 To start with, to make sure everyone is talking about the same thing, it’s important to learn the different ways to name and describe colours.
 This can be as simple as the basic colour wheel of the 12 primary, secondary and tertiary colours.

-So, for this, there’s the different ways colours can be described.
-And the FIVE, yes FIVE different colour systems you can choose from – RGB, HSB, Hex, CMYK and Pantone.
+To get this, there’s the different ways colours can be described.
+And the 5 (!) different colour systems you can choose from.
+These are RGB, HSB, Hex, CMYK and Pantone.

-We don’t know of a single marketing course that trains you in these systems.
-You usually end up hearing about them from designers or printers, and having to wing it, that you actually understand these systems.
+We don’t know of a single marketing course which trains you in these systems.
+You usually end up hearing about them from designers or printers, and having to pretend you understand these systems.

 It’s almost like the understanding of colour has to be picked up by some sort of osmosis.